by Carolyn Thomas ♥ @HeartSisters

 - not talk about your experience even when asked,

-- You discover that you have valuable messages for a wider audience, that you have acquired important learnings in this school of life that you want to share with others.
-You realize that without the traumatic experience, you would never have accomplished so much beneficial personal growth.
+- You may discover that you have valuable messages and that you have acquired important learnings in this school of life that you want to share with others.
 You appreciate that you have somehow managed to convert misfortune into good luck.

 - You find your voice.
-You talk to groups about your experience and what you learned.
+You talk to others about your experience and what you learned.
 You may write an article.
-You may think of writing a book about how the worst thing that ever happened in your life was also the best thing that ever happened.
-You want others to know that something very good can come out of something very bad.
+You may think of writing a book.
+You want others to know that life might be different now, but it’s not over.

 - You discover at times that you’ve gone days without even thinking of the traumatic experience or your long healing journey.